Dripify stands with all people of Ukraine against the Russian invasion Join us

 • Use few but high-quality images.
 Although 5-6 images are recommended, you can go for 10-12 if they’re relevant.

 • Keep the image between 1080 x 1080 pixels with a square (1:1) aspect ratio.
-A square format also allows you to use your posts for other platforms, such as Instagram.
+A square LinkedIn carousel format also allows you to use your posts for other platforms, such as Instagram.

 • Draw the audience in with a powerful first slide having great visuals.